Axinom/mosaic-media-template/README.md

    register them
 4. Upload the deployment manifest to the Mosaic Hosting Service
    - CLI Command
-     - `yarn util:load-vars mosaic hosting manifest upload -i <custom-service-id> -p <path-to-deployment-manifest-yaml> -n <unique-name-for-deployment-manifest>`
+     - `yarn util:load-vars mosaic hosting manifest upload -i <custom-service-id> -p <path-to-deployment-manifest-yaml> -n <manifest-name>`
      - i.e.
        `yarn util:load-vars mosaic hosting manifest upload -i entitlement-service -p ./services/entitlement/service/mosaic-hosting-deployment-manifest.yaml -n entitlement-service-manifest-20230927`
-   - Ensure you provide a unique value for the manifest name
+   - Ensure you provide a unique value for the `<manifest-name>`
-   - NOTE: The entitlement-service requires certain environment variables to be configured that are user specific (i.e. `GEOLITE` & `DRM Keys`).
+   - **IMPORTANT:** The entitlement-service requires certain environment variables to be configured that are user specific (i.e. `GEOLITE` & `DRM Keys`).
 Therefore ensure that you've followed the necessary steps to retrieve these values and have updated the deployment manifest YAML with the correct values.
 5. Deploy the service with the specific artifacts (i.e. container image tag, deployment manifest)
    - CLI Command
-     - `yarn util:load-vars mosaic hosting service deploy -i <custom-service-id> -t <tag> -m <deployment-manifest-name>`
+     - `yarn util:load-vars mosaic hosting service deploy -i <custom-service-id> -t <tag> -m <manifest-name> -n <deployment-name>`
      - i.e.
        `yarn util:load-vars mosaic hosting service deploy -i entitlement-service -t 20230927.1 -m entitlement-service-manifest-20230927 -n entitlement-service-deployment-20230927.1`
-   - Ensure you provide a unique value for the deployment name
+   - Ensure you provide a unique value for the `<deployment-name>`

+## Development notes

+- `zapatos` models will be generated after `yarn db:commit` but you can trigger the generator manually via `yarn internal:zapatos`.
+- Run `yarn test:reset:dbs` before running `yarn test` in case new test files were created or existing ones renamed or moved.
+- To obtain a development-time auth token for a service, run `yarn util:token` in that service's workspace.
+There should also be a corresponding permissions file under that service's `scripts/resources`.
+For a working example see `package.json` in the Media Service.